 In November 2018, voters in three more states — Oklahoma, Missouri, and Utah — approved compassionate medical cannabis laws, bringing the total number of states with effective medical cannabis laws to 33.
-Tennessee is increasingly lonely as one of the remaining 17 states that criminalizes patients who use a far safer treatment option than opiates.
+Voters in South Dakota, Mississippi, and likely Nebraska will get the opportunity to follow suit this November.
+Meanwhile, Tennessee is increasingly lonely in its continued criminalization of patients who use a far safer treatment option than opiates.

 Unfortunately, Tennessee doesn’t have a voter initiative process, so only elected officials have the power to change state law.
-Although lawmakers have introduced bipartisan medical cannabis bills, they have not made it out of committee.
+Although lawmakers introduced a bipartisan medical cannabis bill, it died in committee — as has happened many times in past years.

 House Speaker Cameron Sexton (R) expressed reluctance to take up the issue, saying, “It's against federal law.
 And so, until that changes it's hard to have a discussion.”
 And Gov. Bill Lee (R) said he wants to “explore alternatives before we go there.”

-However, lawmakers may be particularly attuned to the wishes of their constituents, since this is an election year.
+On the bright side, lawmakers may be particularly attuned to the wishes of their constituents, since this is an election year for most legislative seats.
 Let your state lawmakers know you want them to listen to the 81% of voters who support allowing patients and doctors to decide whether to use medical cannabis.
+Ask your candidates for state House and state Senate where they stand on medical cannabis.
+(You can find your legislative districts by looking up your current lawmakers here.)

 Current marijuana laws in Tennessee